Vehicle registration plates of the Soviet Union: 1959 to 1980

 The diplomatic format received a change as well.
 The color scheme was the inverse of that of normal plates (white-on-black).
 Initially, it was the same as the previous diplomatic format, only with the letter "Д" moved to the first place (or to the bottom row on rear plates), but later on the Cyrillic letter eventually got replaced by its Latin equivalent, "D".
 From the mid-1960s onward the standard for plates belonging to foreign entities was in force, which sets the format as "L-NN-NNN", where a "D" in the place of L meant a member of diplomatic representatives, a K for news correspondents, and an M for sales representatives.
-It is worth noting that there was a slight change for the plates beginning with M, which removed the dash between the letter and the first number.
+There was a slight change for the plates beginning with M, which removed the dash between the letter and the first number.
 For example, "M51 01-10" where the first two numbers succeeding the M is the country code.

 In the same year, three more variants were introduced, which replaced the regional code with the word "проба", "полигон"(poligon, "testing grounds"), "спорт"(sport), or "милиция" (militsia, "police").
 The "Testing grounds" and "Sport" plates bore only one digit at the start of the number sequence, which were issued to vehicles meant for testing on the automobile testing grounds and for those taking part in sports events, respectively.
 All of these had their sequence drawn onto the board instead of embossed on it.
 Motorcycles belonging to the MVD initially had these three variants, but after a standard was introduced later, motorcycles from MVD began receiving regular plates.

 Since this standard was introduced, all vehicles travelling abroad for a short period of time had to receive a "replacement plate" before leaving the USSR.
 The format of these replacement plates retained the white-on-black scheme, but the letters forming the three-letter code was restricted to those that coincide in shape with Latin letters, and special regional codes for exiting the USSR were reserved.
 These replacement plates were either valid All-Union or republic-wide.
 Upon travelling abroad one has to get a replacement plate from the traffic police (with the exception of those who had plates that had no special Cyrillic letters), and must hand the replacement plate over when one returns to acquire his/her original plates.